joaopedrodcf/css-in-js-stress/README.md

 All time mesurements are stored between session in `localStorage` and can be obtained in form of CSV file with raw data of all runs for analytics.

+Mesurements are gathered at:
+* for begin rendering - timestamp in `render()` method before returning the components
+* for finish initial render - callback `onAnimationStart()` called from rendered `Probe` component
+* for finish re-render - timestamp on `componentDidUpdate` method (if you know more accurate place to put it, let me know!)

 ## How to run on my local

 Clone the repo, `yarn install` the dependencies & `yarn build` to get the production bundle.